virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 7: 2018-02-17 Saturday

+> Edit on update and save completed for my #freecodecamp Recipe App and *submitted!*--all before breakfast!
+(Since I want some of my data pretty, it only works on new additions.) https://fcc-recipe.herokuapp.com/ R2D7/#100DaysOfCode

+Some issues, but I'm so done with this for now:

+- Search is no longer functioning; the data is pulling but it gets lost on the way (I think indexing problem)
+- Some color accessibility
+- Edit form can be prettier

 ## R2 Day 6: 2018-02-16 Friday

 Working on edit functionality for #freecodecamp Recipe box; maybe I'll get the save/update to work tomorrow...
 No wonder this thing hasn't been finished yet. 😪 R2D6/#100DaysOfCode